-If you’re like most people, food is a true comfort and a welcome distraction in these trying times.
-And you’re in good company if you’ve found yourself “stress eating” recently.
-One study by the American Psychological Association shows that in response to stress, about 40 percent of adults reported consuming junk food or overeating.
-1
+“Stress eating” is common, so you’re in good company.
+A study by the American Psychological Association shows that in response to stress, about 38 percent of adults reported consuming junk food or overeating.

-But eating, especially bingeing on a favorite junk food, only delivers a temporary boost.
-In times like these, it’s more important than ever to think long term and focus on things you can do to maintain – and even boost -- your health.
-A nutritious diet helps protect you by supporting your immune system so you stay healthy.
-2 If you do get sick, your system is better prepared to fight.
+But having too much of your favorite junk food only delivers a temporary boost.
+When you’re stressed, it’s important to focus on ways you can maintain — and even boost — your health.
+A nutritious diet helps protect you by supporting your immune system, so you stay healthy to tackle stressful situations better.

-Create a meal plan that includes healthy favorites and select nutritious snack choices so you’re less inclined to grab a bag of chips when you’ve got down time to watch a show.
-These shelf stable products are healthy starting points:
+Create a meal plan that includes healthy favorites and choose nutritious snacks so you’re less tempted to grab a bag of chips when you’ve got down time.
+Stock your pantry with some of these items…

 - Whole wheat pasta

 - 100% fruit juice boxes

 Tip 2: Stay on schedule